Questions relating to the programme budget

 56. The General Committee draws to the attention of the General Assembly section VI of its resolution 45/248 B on procedures for administrative and budgetary matters, in which the Assembly:

 1. Reaffirms that the Fifth Committee is the appropriate Main Committee of the General Assembly entrusted with responsibilities for administrative and budgetary matters;

 2. Reaffirms also the role of the Advisory Committee on Administrative and Budgetary Questions;

 3. Expresses its concern at the tendency of its substantive Committees and other intergovernmental bodies to involve themselves in administrative and budgetary matters;

 4. Invites the Secretary-General to provide all intergovernmental bodies with the required information regarding procedures for administrative and budgetary matters.

-50. The General Committee further draws to the attention of the General Assembly the views expressed by the Advisory Committee on Administrative and Budgetary Questions on the use of the phrase “within available resources” * and to the report in which the Committee emphasized the responsibility of the Secretariat to inform the Assembly thoroughly and accurately about whether there are enough resources to implement a new activity.**
+57. The General Committee also draws the attention of the General Assembly to the views expressed by the Advisory Committee on Administrative and Budgetary Questions on the use of the phrase “within available resources” * and to the report in which the Committee emphasized the responsibility of the Secretariat to inform the Assembly thoroughly and accurately about whether there are enough resources to implement a new activity.**